onqtam/headjack/docs/why/REPUTATION.md

 "Backchannel references as a service - Pay money, get a reference.
 Give a reference, get paid (as long as your reference is desired) If you're seeking a reference, you only pay if we find you someone you want to talk to"
 ^^ this but with ZK

+> "Currently, there's a strong disincentive for speaking the truth if it makes your in-group look worse or your out-group look better.
+Financial incentives help counteract those tribal incentives." - [Balaji Srinivasan](https://twitter.com/eriktorenberg/status/1227423830559248385)

 > "One of the best ways to achieve justice is to expose injustice." - [Julian Assange](https://twitter.com/ancapquotes/status/1721422177029804235)

 We need to be able to bet on anything (DO WE?)